argoproj/argo-cd/docs/faq.md

 ## I have configured Dex via `dex.config` in `argocd-cm`, it still says Dex is unconfigured.
 Why?

-Most likely you forgot to set the `url` in `argocd-cm` to point to your Argo CD as well.
+Most likely you forgot to set the `url` in `argocd-cm` to point to your ArgoCD as well.
 See also [the docs](./operator-manual/user-management/index.md#2-configure-argo-cd-for-sso).

 ## Why are `SealedSecret` resources reporting a `Status`?